loopstick/GitHubDemo/README.md

 ## Week 1
 - see Week 1 folder
- - just another line to show you how to separate lines
+ - just another line to show you how to separate lines .

+ - insert and images in-line:
  ![Breadboard](/images/LED_Breadboard2.jpg)

 ## Week 2